dbwebb-se/mvc/example/symfony-codestyle/README.md

 There is a sample configuration file in [.php-cs-fixer.dist.php](.php-cs-fixer.dist.php) that supports checking the code style in multiple directories.

-Copy that file and place it in the root of your project.
+Copy that file and place it in the root of the `tools/php-cs-fixer/` directory.

 You can then run the command like this and send in the multiple paths at the end of the command line.

 ```
 # In the root of the project dir
-tools/php-cs-fixer/vendor/bin/php-cs-fixer --config=.php-cs-fixer.dist.php fix src tests
+tools/php-cs-fixer/vendor/bin/php-cs-fixer --config=tools/php-cs-fixer/.php-cs-fixer.dist.php fix src tests
 ```

 Update the scripts part in `composer.json` before you proceed.